RenuMagar/RenuMagar/README.md

 - 🌍 Youtube:  (https://youtube.com/@Soft-TronicsBytes?si=CJNjaiYR-C2r2QkS)

-In my free time, I enjoy [write poems].
+In my free time, I enjoy writing poems.

 Feel free to explore my projects and repositories, and don't hesitate to reach out if you'd like to collaborate .
 Let's make the coding world a better place together! 😄